 Firstly it opened the door to this market – sensible people, not simply riders, now realised they could own a performance motorcycle and live to tell the tale.
 Secondly, the GPz was so good at everything that only by specialising could other motorcycles genuinely out-point her.

-The wonderful 1985 Suzuki GSX-R750 is the perfect example.
-Dominated 750cc production racing but was only marginally faster than the Kawasaki on a race-track.
+The wonderful 1985 Suzuki GSX-R750 is the perfect example, and many consider it the first sportsbike.
+It’s absolutely in my Top 4.
+Dominated 750cc production racing & with the power-to-weight almost identical to the Kawasaki it was close on a race-track.
 How marginal?
 Well after 3 hours racing around Mt Panorama, pretty darn close, the last lap of this race is brilliant.
 Frightening too from a modern perspective, those riders had nerves of steel.

 To begin with you have to appreciate the different design concepts of the GPz and the GSX-R. The former is essentially a road bike that just happens to be pretty good on the track; the latter was designed from the outset as a straight-from-the-crate racer that just happens to have lights and indicators.
 Source: Motorcycle International Nov 85